ekrunch/ioRtCW-server-docker/README.md

 This is a container build / compose set up for the Return to Castle Wolfenstein dedicated server.
 The build uses the "ioRtCW" server from [ioRtCW](https://github.com/iortcw/iortcw) project.

+The goal is to allow a user to provide the necessary PK3 files that cannot be distributed, optionally a server config, an run a RtCW compatible game server.
+A friend and I started this and I decided to publish the code so others could enjoy.

+### Instructions

 ### Available environment variables

 | Name | Description | Default |